-If You Sell or Transfer Your Business . . .
+If You Sell or Transfer Your Business ...

 If you sell or transfer your business during the quarter, you and the new owner must each file a Form 941 for the quarter in which the transfer occurred.
-Report only the wages you new EIN.
-See Pub.
-1635 and section 1 of Pub.
-15 for more information.
+Report only the wages you paid.